freedomofpress/securedrop/modules/deaddrop/files/deaddrop/HACKING.md

 like "Deaddrop Dev (DO NOT USE IN PRODUCTION) <dev@deaddrop.example.com>" so you don't forget!

-Once you've generated the dev key, copy the userid to the `JOURNALIST_KEY` field of `config.py`.
+Once you've generated the dev key, copy the key fingerprint to the `JOURNALIST_KEY` field of `config.py`.
+You can find the key fingerprint by running:

+    $ gpg2 --homedir /tmp/deaddrop/keys --fingerprint

 running
 -------